 and they can eat—and garden—for a lifetime."

 There is a back to the land movement and it’s happing in backyards and on small parcels of land across the planet.
 By employing chickens’ skill sets, and permaculture design principles in kitchen and production gardens you can grow and produce much of your own vegetables, eggs and meat.
 This not only saves on grocery bills, but you are assured that your food is grown in living, clean soils and the food, using and preserving heirloom seeds, is high in vitamins and minerals.
 With small-scale, labor-saving methods, you will learn how to minimize work and maximize production in your spare time, and have fun doing it.
-Developing your own chicken have-more plan is the most practical way to Occupy Backyards, and at the same time, stretch income and keep yourself, and your family, in good health.
+Developing your own chicken have-more plan is the most practical way to stretch income and keep yourself, and your family, in good food and good health.
 Suggested Reading: City Chicks, Chicken Tractor, Empty Harvest: Understanding the Link Between Our Food, Our Immunity, and Our Planet, by Dr. Benard Jensen and Collapse: How Societies Choose to Fail or Succeed by Jared Diamond.

 Nothing is cuter than a baby chick.
 Watching their rapid development from—peep to pullet—is a miracle.
 During the brooding time, you have the role of keeper and guardian angel.
 This intensive, interactive, chicks-on course covers chick anatomy & physiology, behavior, health, nutrition.
 You will understand how brooder blankets replace hight-wattage heat-lamps and how the housing, waters and feeders need to adapt to chick-ability.
 Learn simple ways to help educate your chicks for easier flock integration.
 By the end of the course you will know everything you need to know about successfully—and expertly—raise your very own baby chicks from day one to point-of-lay.
-Textbook: City Chicks.
+Reading assignment: City Chicks—Chapters 11.

 This intensive, hands-on interactive workshop covers just about everything you need to know about getting, and using, eggs from your family flock.
 Course topics include such egg-citing topics as: